Generalized Bohr compactification and model-theoretic connected components: A characterization of the externally definable Bohr compactification

 \section{A characterization of the externally definable Bohr compactification}

 Our goal here is to give a description (in the spirit of Fact \ref{Bohr compactification as quotient}) of the externally definable Bohr compactification of a given group as a certain quotient by a connected component.
 However, in order to do that, we will have to work in a certain subgroup (which is invariant but not necessarily type-definable) of the given group.
-We will also get the appropriate counterparts of Theorem \ref{main theorem 1} and Corollary \ref{main corollary 3}.
+We will also get appropriate counterparts of Theorem \ref{main theorem 1} and Corollary \ref{main corollary 3}.

 For the rest of this section, let $H=\langle S_{G,M}(N)(\C)\rangle \leq G^*$.
 So $H$ is an $N$-invariant subgroup.
 (This group depends on the choice of $N$, so it should be denoted by something like $H_N$, but we denote it by $H$ for simplicity.)
 Let $H^{000}_N$ be the smallest $N$-invariant subgroup of $H$ of bounded index.
-As usual, one easily shows (using Erd\H{o}s-Rado theorem) that $H^{000}_N$ exists and is a normal subgroup of $H$.
+As usual, one easily shows that $H^{000}_N$ exists and is a normal subgroup of $H$, and one gets an absolute bound on the index $[H:H^{000}_N]$ (using Erd\H{o}s-Rado theorem).
 The proof of the next proposition is written in such way that it shows this, too.

 \begin{proposition} $H^{000}_N = \langle a^{-1}b: \tp(a/N)=\tp(b/N) \in S_{G,M}(N) \rangle$. \end{proposition} {\em Proof.} Let $H_0$ be the right hand side of this equality.\\[1mm] $(\subseteq)$ First, we show that $H_0$ is normal in $H$.
 For this, it is enough to check that for any $a,a',b$ such that $\tp(a/N)=\tp(a'/N) \in S_{G,M}(N)$ and $\tp(b/N) \in S_{G,M}(N)$ one has that $b^{-1}(a^{-1}a')b \in H_0$.
 We can find $b'$ realizing the unique extension of $\tp(b/N)$ to a complete type over $N,a,a'$ finitely satisfiable in $M$.
 Then $b'^{-1}b \in H_0$, so it is enough to show that $b'^{-1}(a^{-1}a')b' \in H_0$.
 By the fact that $\tp(b'/N,a,a')$ is finitely satisfiable in $M$ and $\tp(a/N)=\tp(a'/N)$, we easily get that $\tp(a/N,b')=\tp(a'/N,b')$.
 Hence, $\tp(b'^{-1}ab'/N)=\tp(b'^{-1}a'b'/N)$.
 Using the fact that $\tp(b'/N,a)$ and $\tp(a/N)$ are finitely satisfiable in $M$, we easily get that $\tp(b'^{-1}ab'/N) \in S_{G,M}(N)$.
 Thus, $b'^{-1}(a^{-1}a')b'=(b'^{-1}ab')^{-1}(b'^{-1}a'b') \in H_0$.